-I dont intend to talk about myself, but many incidents amusing occurred while I was playing, which adds to my story.
+There are not many cricket talks on this site, so I am more than willing to travel, providing it is expensed.
+I dont intend to talk too much particularly about myself, but many incidents, some amusing which occurred while I was playing and coaching, which adds to my story.

 My own background involved coaching and playing league cricket.
 I was fortunate enough to break the batting record in the strong Bassetlaw League in North Notts, which proved to be a stepping stone.

-I arrived in Scotland just after Hughes at the age of 31 at Glasgow Academy, coaching at the school and playing for the “Accies” (shown in the photo).
-With the help of an enthusiastic junior convenor at the Accies, gradually the numbers of juniors grew and the age of the senior teams came down.
+I arrived in Scotland just after Kim Hughes and the like had played in Scotland, at the age of 31.
+I coached at Glasgow Academy and played for the “Accies” (shown in the photo).
 Sometimes I played against test players such as Brendon Bracewell(NZ), Asif Mujtaba (Pakistan) and Nehemiah Odolphus Perry (West Indies).
 It was pleasing to see many youngsters continue to play, Douglas Lockhart carried on to play for Scotland.
 Needless to say there were many frustrations and along the way many amusing incidents.

 During the winter I mainly travelled to coach in New Zealand, initially in Wanganui and I was pleased to leave them with players who went on to play first class cricket and in one case test cricket.
 Fast bowlers seem to gather stories and that could certainly be said about Mike Gill, who played first class cricket for Central Districts.
 We were regaled by accounts of whom he had hit and the consequences!